QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ####3.4.2 Internal components

-Internal components are defined as false ceilings (see last subchapter) and internal walls which essentially influence the simulation as internal storage masses.
+Internal components, defined as false ceilings (see last subchapter) and internal walls, affects the simulation results significantly as they act as internal storage masses for thermal energy.
 The building standard of the internal walls can be selected by a drop-down list as "light", "medium" or "heavy".
-Therefore typical structures have been saved.
+The GUI provides corresponding typical structures, shown when changing the value in the drop-down menu.

 ![definition internal components](fig\231025_definition_internal_components.PNG)

 ###3.5 Air temperature setpoint

-The air temperature setpoint for heating and cooling are set in the same way as the usage profiles (see chapter 3.3) using two drop-down menus (see figure below) either from stored standard profiles or from user-defined profiles.
+The air temperature setpoint for heating and cooling are set in the same way as the usage profiles (see chapter 3.3) by two drop-down menus (see figure below).
+They can be taken either from predefined standard profiles or from user-defined custom ones.

 ![definition air temperature setpoint](fig\231025_definition_air_setpoint.PNG)

 ###3.6 Ventilation system

-To represent the ventilation system the system type and the heat recovery (HR) option must be selected from two drop-down menus (see figure below).
-If the HR ist activated a return heat or return humidity value must also be specified.
-The operating times of the ventilation system are defined in the same way as the usage profiles (see chapter 3.3) using a drop-down list either from stored profiles or by selecting a user-defined profile.
-The actual air flow rate of the ventilation system is determined by specifying the "air change rate" parameter and a conditioned room height.
+To represent the ventilation system, the system type and the heat recovery (HR) option must be selected in two drop-down menus (see figure below).
+If the HR is activated, a return heat or return humidity value must also be specified.
+The operating times of the ventilation system are defined in the same way as the usage profiles (see chapter 3.3) using a drop-down list either from predefined profiles or by selecting a user-defined profile.
+The actual air flow rate of the ventilation system is determined by specifying the "air change rate" parameter and a "conditioned room height".

 ![definition ventilation system](fig\231025_definition_ventilation_system.PNG)

-The power demand of the ventilation system and therefore the resulting heat input into the ventilation system considered in the simulation is based on the standard SFP (specific fan power) factors of DIN EN 16798-3.
-The specific fan power is set at 750 \(W/(m³/s)\) for supply and extract air corresponding to SFP 2.
+The electrical power demand of the ventilation system and therefore the resulting heat input into the ventilation system considered in the simulation is based on the standard SFP (specific fan power) factors of DIN EN 16798-3.
+The specific fan power is set to 750 \(W/(m³/s)\) for supply and extract air corresponding to SFP 2.

 ###3.7 Further more

-There are a number of optional model features that can be activated and these are explained below.
+There are a number of optional model features that can be activated which are explained below.

 **Window ventialtion in case of overheating (cooling)**

-In order to simplify window ventilation (for cooling) in case of overheating of the rooms the function "window ventilation in case of overheating" can be activated (see following figure).
-This requires the specification of  air changes per hour (typically 1...2/h) and a threshold for the room temperature at which occupants may open the windows.
+In order to simplify window ventilation (for cooling) in case of overheating of the rooms, the function "window ventilation in case of overheating" can be activated (see following figure).
+This requires the specification of "air changes per hour" (typically 1...2/h) and a threshold for the room temperature at which occupants may open the windows.
 Actual window ventilation of the overheated rooms will only occur if, as a further condition, the temperature difference between the indoor air and the outdoor air meets a minimum value.
-If a value of 1 Kelvin is set for this parameter then the temperature of the outdoor air must be at least 1 K below the temperature of the indoor air for the window ventilation to actually become active during the simulation.
+If a value of 1 Kelvin is set for this parameter, then the temperature of the outdoor air must be at least 1 K below the temperature of the indoor air for the window ventilation to actually become active during the simulation.
 This parameter can be set to 0 Kelvin as the default setting.

 **Infiltration**